 August 26, 2016.
-A peace treaty between the FARC (Revolutionary Armed Forces of Colombia) and the Columbian government was reached after 4 years of intense negotiation, concluding the decades of political turmoil in the country.
-Euphoria was spread all across the Columbian territory, finally putting an end to extreme violence.
+A peace treaty between the FARC (Revolutionary Armed Forces of Colombia) and the Colombian government was reached after 4 years of intense negotiation, concluding the decades of political turmoil in the country.
+Euphoria was spread all across the Colombian territory, finally putting an end to extreme violence.
 This was rather ephemeral as the FARC recently resurfaced after the Peace Agreement was reached, leading to concerns amongst the general public.
-Paula Molina, a second year Communication and Digital Media student, having lived her entire life in Colombia, shares her view on the FARC and what the current political climate means for Colombians.
+Paula Molina, a second-year Communication and Digital Media student, having lived her entire life in Colombia, shares her view on the FARC and what the current political climate means for Colombians.

 The FARC formed itself as a guerrilla group in 1964 under the aim of representing the underrepresented rural poor of Columbia.
 In Paula’s words, “It started out as an organization of people focused on those living in rural areas and in areas of low income.
 At the time, Columbia only had two political parties; the Conservatives and the Liberals.
 This group of people [the FARC] felt that they were not being represented and were not being heard.”

 Up to then, one would find their ideology of representing the lost voices of their people quite empowering, yet, violence was the way they chose to be heard.
 Instead of being a philanthropic organization, they had transformed into an armed, terrorist group.
 In order to finance themselves, they became involved in kidnappings and drug-dealing, and “as of the years of 2014 and 2015, their initial ideology of empowering their people vanished as they were caught up in the war with the government.”